Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 To make a web application that:

-- is easy to use and understand.
+- is easy to use and understand
-- will motivate/draw users back to the site each week.
+- will motivate/draw users back to the site each week
 - needs to feel responsive

 ### Users